Perimeter of the southern Feral Woods

 The savagery.

-The adult beast looked at me, its massive, round eyes piercing through me, its black matted hair sticking out from its head like the blades of a quillbeak.
+The adult monster looked at me, its massive, round eyes piercing through me, its black matted fur sticking out from its head like claws.

-Black darts rained down from the sky as a shadow swept down from the forest canopy.
-The beast managed to party the SHOT as sparks exploded into the air, but it was forced to backpedal away as HRA launched forward with his SWORD.
+Obsidian bullets descended down from the forest canopy like a hail of blades, masked by the rainfall, burrowing deep into the earth beneath.
+The monster managed to party the SHOT pellets as sparks exploded into the air, but it was forced to backpedal away as HRA launched forward with his SWRD.

 AVL-2: No.